itrm-team/EthBogota-hackathon/README.md

-# EthBogota-hackathon
+# viio-backbone
-Public repository for the EthBogota hackathon
+Viio backbone repo for all things app